 a.
 Place the arranger's name(s) in capital letters and 12-point regular fixed size TIMES NEW ROMAN type at the upper right side of the first page, beneath the composer's name, if applicable, and flush with the right margin . . . as, b.
-If the "Arrangement by" information creates two lines, place the composer on the left side with the lyricist.
+If the arranger is also the composer and lyricist, place in two lines all on the left side with "by ARRANGER" on the second line for a balanced look.